holepunchto/boot-drive/README.md

 `cwd` is the working directory for `prebuilds/` (default: `.`).\
 `dependencies` is used in `warmup()`, you can share linker deps between boots.\
-`prebuildsPrefix`: string to prepend to prebuild paths (`prebuildsPrefix` will be compiled into stringified output) `additionalBuiltins` is for adding modules to be imported by Node's native `require`.
+`prebuildsPrefix`: string to prepend to prebuild paths (`prebuildsPrefix` will be compiled into stringified output).\
+`additionalBuiltins` is for adding modules to be imported by Node's native `require`.

 #### `await boot.warmup()`